Public Records Request

 The records personnel at the Emmett Police Department are responsible for processing reports, assisting officers and detectives in record research, and greeting citizens at our front reception area.
 They answer incoming calls to ensure that our customers are connected to the appropriate person or division.
 This section is highly organized and capable of answering most questions.
 The records personnel house all city police reports, and works closely with the prosecutor’s office and court clerks.

 The Emmett Police Department follows the guidelines of Idaho State Code Title 74.
 All requests for public records must be made on the proper form.
 After consultation with the city attorney, the police department command staff has the final authority on whether documents are to be released and what redactions are necessary.

-Requests are handled in as timely a manner as possible with recognition that Idaho Code provides a public agency shall grant or deny a person’s request to examine or copy public records within three (3) working days and if such request is granted, provide the public records to the interested party no later than ten (10) working days following the request.
+Requests are handled in as timely a manner as possible with recognition that Idaho Code provides a public agency shall grant or deny a person’s request to examine or copy public records within three (3) to five (5) working days and if such request is granted, provide the public records to the interested party no later than ten (10) working days following the request.

 Old records, such as any misdemeanor or traffic reports, are destroyed after ten years and may no longer be accessible.
 If you have questions pertaining to the release of public records maintained by the Emmett Police Department, please call us at 208-365-6055 during business office hours: 8:00 A.M. to 5:00 P.M., Monday – Friday.